 - Poor support with long response times.

 Even though it remains quite popular, Evernote is now becoming a little bit old-school and limited in features.
-It’s not as advanced and modern as Nimbus Note, and it’s difficult to work with once a new update is about to launch.
+As an OneNote alternative, it isn’t as advanced and modern as Nimbus Note, and it’s difficult to work with once a new update is about to launch.

-Want to know more about Evernote compared to Nimbus Note?
+Want to know more about notes in Evernote compared to Nimbus Note?
 You can find out the main differences between these two solutions here>

 4. Apple Notes